akilesh-kr/DataMining/Readme.txt

+##Credit Card Fraud Detection using kNN algorithm

-The Python file(k-NN_algorithm.py) and Dataset(creditcard.txt) is attached along with the email.
+The Python file(k-NN_algorithm.py) and Dataset(creditcard.txt) is attached.

 Data set is imported in the python code as a parameter.